orglikea-pro/box-compatibility/README.md

 *Example table*
 ![Example](example.png)

+### Object Kinds
+There are different kinds of categories which are defined by the following constraints.

+- A **Container** is an object that is filled from above.
+It does not have overlapping compartments.
+A typical example of a container is an open cardboard box.
+- A **Shelf** is characterized by several compartments on top of each other, which are accessible from the front.
+- A **Drawer** cabinet is similar to a shelf, but is also accessed from "above".

+Important for all elements is that always the full dimensions are taken.
+For example, Ikea Kallax has a drawer insert that can ONLY be used with the rule.
+Here the outer dimensions are those of Kallax and the inner dimensions are those of the drawer.

+### Rating
+The resulting Matrix shows how well elements fit together.
+This is indicated by one of the following symbols

+❌ No fit at all
+🔘 Bad fit (<70% surface utilization)
+✔️ Good fit (>70% fit)

 ## Adding a New Box

 To contribute to the Box Compatibility Project and add a new box to the database, please follow these steps: